-- D. Eligible Offensive Ball Carriers and Receivers.
-With the exception of the offensive center and guards, all offensive players are eligible to receive the ball in a pass. - 1.
-Players eligible for a handoff\pitch to carry the ball.
-In all divisions Running backs are eligible for handoff/pitches to carry the ball.
-In 8 player lineup divisions, the tackle/end can receive a forward pass, handoff or pitch.
-In 9 player lineups, the tackle/ends can receive a forward pass but are not eligible for a handoff/pitches to carry the ball.
-The wide receiver is the extra skill player in the 9 player lineup that can receive a pitch/handoff to carry the ball.
-The wide receiver can go in motion, but can not be closer than 5 yards from the end of the line of scrimmage on the snap.
-In 10/11 player lineup divisions, the tackle/end is ineligible.
-The 3 wide receivers can receive a forward pass, handoff or pitch. - E. TUFFS Division.
+D. Eligible Offensive Ball Carriers and Receivers.
+With the exception of the offensive center and guards, all offensive players are eligible to receive the ball in a pass.

+1. Players eligible for a handoff\pitch to carry the ball.

+- In all divisions, running backs are eligible for handoff/pitches to carry the ball, and can go in motion. - In 8-player lineup divisions, the tackle/end can receive a forward pass, handoff or pitch. - In 9-player lineup divisions, the tackle/end can receive a forward pass but is not eligible for a handoff/pitches to carry the ball.
+The wide receiver is the extra skill player in the 9-player lineup that can receive a handoff/pitch to carry the ball.
+The wide receiver can go in motion, but cannot be closer than 5 yards from the end of the line of scrimmage on the snap. - In 10/11-player lineup divisions, the tackle/end is ineligible.
+The 3 wide receivers can receive a forward pass, handoff or pitch. - In all divisions, only one player can be motion at a time.

+E. TUFFS Division.
 Each team will field 7 players and two coaches on the field at a time during game play.
 There will be 4 players on the line and 3 in the backfield.
 There is no center position or center snap for quarterback.
 Tackles are eligible for passes.
 Quarterback will start 3 yards behind the line of scrimmage, positioned behind the vacant center position.
 This is where he will start his cadence.
 The quarterback cannot go into motion until cadence is complete.